whitejeep600/yolo_lesion_detection/report.md

 Note that the training was not run directly on images from the DeepLesion dataset.
 Preprocessing to the format expected by YOLO had to be done, and in addition, I had to increase the contrast of the images (this problem is also mentioned on the dataset's website).
-For more detailed descriptions of these steps, refer to `README.md` (or the code, after all it describes best what it's doing).
+For more detailed descriptions of these steps, please refer to `README.md` (or the code, after all it describes best what it's doing).

 ## Results

 First of all it has to be said that the results turned out not to be sufficiently good for any kind of medical application.
-Below I will try to analyze what the reasons could be and draw some conclusions.
+Below I will try to analyze what the reasons could be, and draw some conclusions.

 The recall on the test set was 0.43, and the false positive rate was 0.54.
 Dividing by tissue